Free Initial Consultation

 • Commit certain sex offenses as defined in North Carolina law

-If someone alleges that you committed an aggressive or violent act on a household member and you want to protect your reputation, rights, and freedom, contact a domestic violence lawyer in Charlotte, NC right away.
+If someone alleges that you committed an aggressive or violent act on a household member and you want to protect your reputation, rights, and freedom, contact a domestic violence defense attorney in Charlotte, NC right away.

 Domestic violence itself is not a specific crime.
 When you are accused of domestic violence, you may face charges for several different offenses.
-At Randall & Stump, Criminal Defense Attorneys, our domestic violence defense attorneys have handled a wide range of criminal cases involving these issues.
+Depending on the offense, you could face misdemeanor domestic violence charges or felony domestic violence charges.
+At Randall & Stump, Criminal Defense Attorneys, our domestic violence defense attorneys have handled a wide range of criminal cases involving domestic violence issues.
 Our domestic violence lawyers will skillfully and aggressively defend you against all types of accusations, including:

-The penalty you face upon conviction depends upon the level of the charge against you and whether there are mitigating, or aggravating factors present in your case.
+The penalty you face upon conviction, such as jail time, fines, and additional consequences, depends upon the level of the charge against you and whether there are mitigating, or aggravating factors present in your case.
 In addition, your past criminal history is considered.

 Having a personal relationship with the victim is something the jury and judge can consider during a trial.
 If you are convicted, the fact that the crime was domestic violence can influence your sentence, including the terms of probation.
 Before, during and after the trial, there may be a no-contact order in place, which means you cannot have any face-to-face contact or communication with the victim.

-How to Defend Against Domestic Violence Charges in North Carolina
+Defenses and How to Beat Domestic Violence Charges in North Carolina

 One way to prove you are innocent of a domestic violence offense is to demonstrate that your accuser is lying and has the motive to do so.
 Your domestic violence defense attorney will vigorously cross-examine the alleged victim in court to find inconsistencies or misrepresentations in their story.
 In many false allegations of domestic violence, the accuser has an ulterior motive.
 Your domestic violence lawyer may draw that out, demonstrating to the judge or jury that the individual accusing you wanted to revenge or was attempting to influence a divorce or child custody dispute.

-If there were witnesses to the alleged incident, then your domestic violence lawyer may question them on the stand.
+If there were witnesses to the alleged incident, including children who may have witnessed the alleged domestic violence, then your domestic violence lawyer may question them on the stand.
 They may be able to show that the witnesses did not actually see or hear abuse, or that they misinterpreted what they heard.
 If they directly saw violent conduct (or lack thereof), it is highly likely they know exactly what happened.

 Another way to prove your innocence is to utilize character witnesses.
 Your domestic violence lawyer will strive to show the court that you are a person of good and moral character.
 This can go a long way in proving you would not do what your victim accused you of.